-- Responsible for conservation and management of fish stocks - Consists of 13 voting members: 8 appointed by the Secretary of Commerce, 1 representative from each of the 4 South Atlantic states, the Southeast Regional Director of NMFS; and 4 non-voting members - Responsible for developing fishery management plans and amendments under the Magnuson-Stevens Act and recommends actions to NMFS for implementation - Management area is from 3 to 200 miles off the coasts of North Carolina, South Carolina, Georgia, and east Florida through Key West with the exception of Coastal Migratory Pelagics, which is from New York to Florida, and Dolphin Wahoo, which is from Maine to Florida overfishing through Amendment 24 to the Snapper Grouper FMP (Amendment 24; SAFMC 2011).
+- Responsible for conservation and management of fish stocks - Consists of 13 voting members: 8 appointed by the Secretary of Commerce, 1 representative from each of the 4 South Atlantic states, the Southeast Regional Director of NMFS; and 4 non-voting members - Responsible for developing fishery management plans and amendments under the Magnuson-Stevens Act and recommends actions to NMFS for implementation - Management area is from 3 to 200 miles off the coasts of North Carolina, South Carolina, Georgia, and east Florida through Key West with the exception of Coastal Migratory Pelagics, which is from New York to Florida, and Dolphin Wahoo, which is from Maine to Florida to the FMP (Amendment 24; SAFMC 2011).
 A 10-year rebuilding plan was established that began in 2011, with a projected end date of 2020.
 Amendment 24 also set the ACL equal to the ABC recommended by the Council's SSC.

 In February 2017, a standard assessment (SEDAR 53) for red grouper was completed.
-Based on the results of SEDAR 53, NMFS indicated in a letter to the Council on September 27, 2017 that the red grouper stock is overfished, currently undergoing overfishing, and is not making adequate rebuilding progress.
-The Council's Scientific and Statistical Committee (SSC) reviewed SEDAR 53 at their June 2017 meeting and stated that the assessment is based on the best scientific information available.
+Based on the results of SEDAR 53, NMFS indicated in a letter to the Council on September 27, 2017, that the red grouper stock is overfished, currently undergoing overfishing, and is not making adequate rebuilding progress.
+The Council's SSC reviewed SEDAR 53 at their April 2017 meeting and stated that the assessment is based on the best scientific information available.

-The Council intends to develop Amendment 42 to the Snapper Grouper FMP (Amendment 42) to end overfishing and rebuild the red grouper stock.
-Because there is a need to reduce harvest and address overfishing while Amendment 42 is being developed, the Council determined at their September 2017 meeting that ACLs for red grouper should be reduced through the expedited framework procedure for the

-Snapper Grouper FMP.
-Expedited framework procedures can be used to adjust ABCs, ACLs and ACTs for snapper grouper species.
-The expedited framework procedure requires changes be made according to the existing ABC Control Rule and formulas for specifying ACLs and ACTs that have been approved by the Council and were implemented in a fishery management plan amendment to the FMP.
+The Council intends to develop Amendment 42 to the FMP (Amendment 42) to rebuild the red grouper stock.
+Because there is a need to reduce harvest and address overfishing while Amendment 42 is being developed, the Council determined at their September 2017 meeting that ACLs for red grouper should be reduced through the expedited framework procedure for the FMP.
+An expedited framework procedure can be used to adjust ABCs, ACLs, and annual catch targets (ACT) for snapper grouper species.
+The expedited framework procedure requires changes be made according to the existing ABC control rule and formulas for specifying ACLs and ACTs that have been approved by the Council and were implemented in a fishery management plan amendment to the FMP.

 On June 23, 2017, the Council requested the Southeast Fishery Science Center (SEFSC) produce rebuilding projections for red grouper based on SEDAR 53.
 The Council's SSC reviewed four rebuilding projections produced by the SEFSC at their October 2017 meeting.
-The projections were based on fishing mortality rates of F{MSY} and F{Rebuild}, each with long-term (expected) recruitment and low recruitment scenarios.
-Due to poor recruitment trends for the stock in recent years, the SSC recommended the projections at F{MSY} and the low recruitment scenario for the overfishing limit (OFL), and projections for F{Rebuild} under the low recruitment scenario for the acceptable biological catch (ABC).
-The Council is following the recommendations of their SSC by taking a conservative approach in this abbreviated framework amendment by proposing new ACLs based on the ABC from the F{Rebuild} low recruitment scenario to increase the likelihood of stock rebuilding.
+The projections were based on fishing mortality rates of FMSY and FREBUILD, each with long-term (expected) recruitment and low recruitment scenarios.
+Due to poor recruitment trends for the red grouper stock in recent years, the SSC recommended the projections at FMSY and the low recruitment scenario for the overfishing limit (OFL), and projections for FRebuild under the low recruitment scenario for the ABC.
+The Council is following the recommendations of their SSC by taking a conservative approach in this abbreviated framework amendment by proposing new ACLs based on the ABC from the FREBUILD low recruitment scenario to increase the likelihood of stock rebuilding.
 Table 1.2.1 shows projections of catch levels developed by the SEFSC needed to end overfishing and rebuild the stock using the low recruitment scenario (stochastic projections).
 The total projected ACL is 139,000 pounds whole weight (lbs ww) for 2018, 150,000 lbs ww for 2019, and 162,000 lbs ww for 2020 (Table 1.2.1).
 This abbreviated framework action would change ACLs beginning in 2018 to address overfishing until a new rebuilding plan is implemented through Amendment 42.
-The current total, commercial, and recreational ACLs are 780,000, 343,200, and 436,800 lbs ww, respectively.
+The current total, commercial, and recreational ACLs are 780,000, 343,200, and 436,800 lbs www, respectively.
+Sector allocations are 56% recreational and 44% commercial.